AstraZeneca/Omicsfold/docs/getting-started-normalisation.md

 function](https://en.wikipedia.org/wiki/Logit) which transforms 0.5 to zero,
 values below 0.5 become negative and above 0.5 become positive.
-The scale of that negative or positive value is exponential and reaches negative/positive inifinity at 0.0 and 1.0 respectively.
+The scale of that negative or positive value is exponential and reaches negative/positive infinity at 0.0 and 1.0 respectively.
 This can be a useful transformation for values in the 0..1 scale, bringing them back into Euclidean space after TSS normalisation.
 Below is an example of transforming values in this way.